dabeaz/curio/docs/reference.rst

 directly in user code.
 They are used to implement higher level objects such as locks, socket wrappers, and so forth.
 If you find yourself using these, you're probably doing something wrong--or implementing a new curio primitive.
+These calls are found in the ``curio.traps`` submodule.

 .. asyncfunction:: _read_wait(fileobj)